-Shakespeare didn’t know the first thing about OEM, or Original Equipment Manufacturers, but he did have quite a grasp on relationships.
-That being said, we’re here to put what Will preached back into the data world, channeling his penchant for the complexity of true relationships, with our OEM Program.
-Introducing, “ETL As You Like It: A True OEM Partnership.”
+Shakespeare didn’t know the first thing about OEM, but he did have a grasp on relationships.
+That being said, we’re here to put what Will preached back into the data world, channeling his penchant for the complexity of true relationships, with our CloverETL OEM Program.

 What is a CloverETL OEM Partnership?

-Well, it really is a relationship, isn’t it?
+Well, it really is a relationship.
 When CloverETL aligns with a company, we bring together not just our unique products, but also our tested dev teams, solutions, and ideas.
-It’s actually like a marriage—with joys and delights, compromise and adjustment.
+It’s like a marriage—with joys and delights, compromise and adjustment.
 We’ve been active in OEM Partnerships for a while now and think it’s a great way for Clover to flourish in all sorts of challenges.

 Today, CloverETL is at the core of many data service platforms as a vital data integration piece.
 As an OEM to many customers’ larger offerings – be it with IBM’s MDM offer, Good Data’s BI platform, or Mulesoft’s ESB service – Clover, with its flexibility, lends itself to match any OEM business strategy.
 It’s just a matter of deciding which OEM approach works best.
 CloverETL can work on a “partner basis” (side by side as a toolset), be embedded as a data integration piece, or even be embedded and white labeled.